 This overview shows what you will find at each of the major stops:

-- Lukla (2,860 m): Your expedition begins with a brief yet dramatic landing at Tenzing Hillary Airport, people in aviation widely discuss it.
+- Lukla (2,860 m): Your expedition begins with a brief yet dramatic landing at Tenzing-Hillary Airport, which people in aviation widely discuss.
 It is here that you are introduced to your guide team and begin walking.

 - Namche Bazaar (3,440 m): Namche is a bustling Sherpa town and serves as the main center of the Khumbu region.
 Shops, bakeries, and your first acclimatization day, including a morning walk to the Everest View Hotel, where the mountain reveals itself for the first time.